Robin Hood themed wedding?

 Tales of Robin Hood have been told for more than 800 years.
 The romantic image of Robin Hood is of a medieval hooded figure dressed in Lincoln green, a master bowman with a quick mind and mischievous sense of humour.
 Robin and his true love, Maid Marian, are said to have lived in mighty Sherwood Forest in the 1200s.
 What better inspiration for a medieval-themed wedding or civil partnership!

-Sherwood began holding civil ceremonies in May 2012 and Sarah and Mike Harrison were the first couple to get married there.
+Sherwood Forest began holding civil ceremonies in May 2012, when Sarah and Mike Harrison were the first couple to get married there.
 Sarah had loved the legend of Robin Hood since being a child and had fond memories of visiting Sherwood as a child.
-Although their actual wedding ceremony couldn't take place outdoors, they were able to have an outdoor renewal of vows ceremony straight after their wedding service and held this in the middle of Sherwood Forest.
+Although their actual wedding ceremony couldn't take place outdoors, they were able to have an outdoor celebration of vows ceremony straight after their wedding service and held this in the middle of Sherwood Forest.

 Your Robin Hood theme can be as subtle or as grand as you like and we've pulled together oodles of ideas for each element of your day...